 Jaeger-LeCoultre worn by Benedict Cumberbatch as Dr. Strange in Dr. Strange (2016)

 A contender for one of the movie watches that received the most screen time, the Master Ultra Thin Perpetual was used to convey information about film’s protagonist (Image: Jaeger-LeCoultre).

 The addition of Dr. Strange’s Jaeger-LeCoultre was a genuine, and very pleasant surprise for me.
-I loved the prominent presence it was given on screen.
-It was clearly used as a device to convey the character’s wealth, status, and meticulous nature.
+I loved the prominent presence it was given on-screen.
+It was clearly used as a device to convey the character’s wealth, status, and meticulous nature (along with several other watches that appeared in the film, including several pieces from Rolex and JLC).
 It was an interesting choice – all of the other watches featured on this list were very clearly direct sales drivers, whereas this Jaeger-LeCoultre Master Ultra Thin Perpetual feels like more of an overarching brand ambassador given its $30,000 retail.

 A classic piece in another rip-roaring film.
 If only Tony Stark gave his collection as much screen time as Dr. Strange, Marvel may well be regarded as the defining franchise for watch lovers the world over.